The Minister's Awards

 How nominations are assessed

-The Awards Selection Committee is made up of members of the NSW Community Languages Schools Board and staff from the Community Languages Schools Program.
+The Awards Selection Committee is made up of a panel of languages experts and staff from the Community Languages Schools Program.
 This committee assesses nominations for the awards and decides on the category winners.

 In making their decisions, the selection committee only assesses information provided in the online nomination form.